SEND Information Report

 - Transition meetings are carried out for pupils entering high school.
 Children visit their new school on several occasions and also attend some lessons.

-- Children with education health care plans have transition meetings with parents/ carers, child, SENCO and a representative from the new school.
+- Children with education health care plans have transition meetings with parents/ carers, child, Inclusion Manager and a representative from the new school.
 The child’s needs are discussed to ensure a smooth transition into their new school.
 A transition plan is put in place.

 - Home visits are also carried out by the family workers for all new children attending nursery.